 Place the mushrooms on the grill, gill side down, and cook until lightly browned, about 3 minutes.
 Flip and continue to cook until browned and just tender, about 3 to 4 minutes longer.
 Remove from the grill and slice into 1/4 inch strips.

 Place the spinach leaves in a grill basket, and sprinkle with 1/2 of the the vinaigrette.
-Place the basket on the grill and cook until the leave are slightly wilted, about 3 minutes on each side.
+Place the basket on the grill and cook until the leaves are slightly wilted, about 3 minutes on each side.

 To assemble the salad, place 1/4 of the spinach leaves on each plate, add a few strips of the mushrooms, sprinkle with the walnuts, and dress with remaining vinaigrette to taste.